Children under 13:

 All general practices receive an extra funding contribution from ACC to enable them to provide free visits for injured children under 13.
 GPs can still choose to charge a fee, but most provide free visits for under-13s for injuries covered by ACC.

-From July 1 2015 the $5 charge for each item of prescription medicine no longer applies to children under 13, though pharmacies may charge for extra services such as medicines delivery or packaging.
+The standard $5 charge for each item of prescription medicine does not apply to children under 13.
+This includes prescriptions written by hospital specialists, dentists, nurses and other health professionals.
+Pharmacies may charge for extra services such as medicines delivery or packaging.
 Fees for medicines that are not fully funded by Pharmac remain the same.

 Check with your pharmacist about any additional fees.